 The fuel tank, available in three versions, was located in the trunk.
-One tank of 46 liters was originally planned and remained standard with lateral refueling on two versions for road driving and also on the version intended for racing.
-This racing version increased to 60 liters, and two designed for long-term racing 80 and 90 liters was later approved in 1966.
-The 60, 80 and 90 liter capacity versions had approved version of refueling system from the filler neck located in the luggage compartment lid.
+One of 46 liters originally planned and remained standard, with lateral refueling on both versions, for road driving and also on the version intended for racing, the version increased to 60 liters, and two designed for long-term racing 80 and 90 liters e, approved in 1966.
+The 60, 80 and 90 liter capacity versions, had approved version of refueling system from the filler neck located in the luggage compartment lid.

 This theory has never been seriously tested and is more urban legend than evidence-backed certainty.

 In February 1965, the racing version of the Alfa Romeo GT 1600 was presented, distinguishable by its acronym "GTA" where A stood for "lightened".